 8) Bad Luck Thiago

 Despite finding his best level in Germany, Thiago's Bundesliga career has been compromised by his health.
 The talented midfielder has sustained at least one major injury every season since arriving in Munich.
-The 2016/17 campaign sadly did not buck the trend and Thiago picked up a serious thigh strain in a Champions League match against Anderlecht with a long recovery ahead of him.
+The 2017/18 campaign sadly did not buck the trend and Thiago picked up a serious thigh strain in a Champions League match against Anderlecht, which kept him on the sidelines until February.

 The most serious injury of his career happened during his first year in the Bundesliga, as an ACL tear against Hoffenheim in 2013/14 that initially saw him sidelined for 12 matches eventually led to a relapse that put him out of action until April 2015 and cost him a spot in the Spain squad for the 2014 World Cup.
 In 2012, he suffered a similar upset, as a late-season injury with Barcelona prevented him from joining the team that eventually took the Euro 2012 crown.